AnimeGrils/stream-chat/README.md

 ### Firebase

-Firebase is used to sync message deletions across multiple instances of the app (e.g. streamer + mods both see the same messages removed).
+Firebase syncs message deletions across all instances of the app, and relays StreamElements alerts to mod clients.

 1. Go to [console.firebase.google.com](https://console.firebase.google.com) and sign in with a Google account
 2. Click **Create a project**, give it a name, and click through the setup (you can disable Google Analytics when prompted — it isn't needed)